Registration for DroneCamp 2023 coming soon!

 CSUMB works to create and maintain a safe and healthy environment for all students, faculty, staff, and guests.
 Please use the links below to educate yourself on the COVID protocols for event spaces prior to your arrival.
 Your attendance at campus-sponsored events is your agreement to abide by all COVID protocols.
 Safety is everyone’s responsibility.

-Click here to view this year’s agenda.
+Click here to view the 2022 year’s agenda.
+The 2023 agenda will be similar, but with improvements.

 Drop-In Tech Support/Office Hours